Testicle: Internal

 The basal condition for mammals is to have internal testes.
 The testes of monotremes, xenarthrans, and afrotherians remain within the abdomen (testicondy).
 There are also some marsupials with external testes and boreoeutherian mammals with internal testes, such as the rhinoceros.
-Cetaceans such as whales and dolphins also have internal testes.
-As external testes would increase drag in the water, they have internal testes, which are kept cool by special circulatory systems that cool the arterial blood going to the testes by placing the arteries near veins bringing cooled venous blood from the skin.
+Cetaceans such as whales and dolphins also have internal testes, as external testes would increase drag in the water.
+They are kept cool by special circulatory systems that cool the arterial blood going to the testes by placing the arteries near veins bringing cooled venous blood from the skin.
 In odobenids and phocids, the location of the testes is para-abdominal, though otariids have scrotal testes.

 External

 Boreoeutherian land mammals, the large group of mammals that includes humans, have externalized testes.
 Their testes function best at temperatures lower than their core body temperature.
 Their testes are located outside of the body and are suspended by the spermatic cord within the scrotum.

-There are several hypotheses as to why most boreotherian mammals have external testes that operate best at a temperature that is slightly less than the core body temperature.
+There are several hypotheses as to why most boreoeutherian mammals have external testes that operate best at a temperature that is slightly less than the core body temperature.
 One view is that it is stuck with enzymes evolved in a colder temperature due to external testes evolving for different reasons.
 Another view is that the lower temperature of the testes simply is more efficient for sperm production.

 The classic hypothesis is that cooler temperature of the testes allows for more efficient fertile spermatogenesis.
 There are no possible enzymes operating at normal core body temperature that are as efficient as the ones evolved.

 Early mammals had lower body temperatures and thus their testes worked efficiently within their body.
 However, boreotherian mammals may have higher body temperatures than the other mammals and had to develop external testes to keep them cool.
 One argument is that mammals with internal testes, such as the monotremes, armadillos, sloths, elephants, and rhinoceroses, have a lower core body temperatures than those mammals with external testes.

 Researchers have wondered why birds, despite having very high core body temperatures, have internal testes and did not evolve external testes.
 It was once theorized that birds used their air sacs to cool the testes internally, but later studies revealed that birds' testes are able to function at core body temperature.